Orange-OpenSource/ouds-ios/.github/DEVELOP.md

 # changelog header
 header = """
 # Release Note\n
-All notable changes for this version are here and blablbla.\n
+All notable changes for this version are here and blablabla.\n
 """
 # template for the changelog body
 # https://keats.github.io/tera/docs/#introduction